lastralab/HomeShh/README.md

 <br>
 **Coursera Specialization:** <a href="https://www.coursera.org/specializations/iot" target="_blank"><b>Programming for the Internet of Things Capstone Project</b></a> by University of California, Irvine.
 <br><br>
-# Documentation
+# Introduction

 **Background**

 The idea began when I was hearing a lot of noise in my home.
 Cars and motorcycles outside, neighbors moving furniture, dishes noise, the old fridge complaining, kids crying, etc.  I needed to concentrate on something that day, so the noises were really bothering me.
 And then, I started to imagine how is it to be deaf.
 It seemed like a wonderful thing to me until I started to think in how would I be aware of the noises that are really important, like the door bell, the phone...
 Or things that can save me from dying, like the fire alarm or the burglar alarm.
 What if I am far away from my phone and someone is calling for an emergency to my house?
 What if my family needs me in the middle of the night and they are outside, but my phone is off and I can’t hear them?
-Then I got it.

 If I were deaf I would like to have confidence when it comes to being aware of important sounds.
 And I also wouldn’t like to have other things to worry about (smartphone battery dead, hackers messing with the system, stolen smarthphone, etc.), so I imagined my house rigged with lightbulbs that change colors when something happens.
 If I were to take a shower or my cellphone is not nearby, I would still know if something important were to happen.